prsense-labs/.github/profile/README.md

 1. Browse the repositories under this org.
 2. Star the projects you care about.
 3. Clone and experiment locally or contribute.
-4. Check the documentation in each repo for usage.
+4. Check the documentation in each repo for usage details.

 ---